IntersectMBO/cardano-coin-selection/information/specification.md

  2. #### Initial UTxO Set

-    A subset of a wallet's [UTxO set](#utxo-set).

-    The coin selection algorithm will select entries from within this set in order to cover payments listed in the [requested output list](#requested-output-list).
+    A [UTxO set](#utxo-set) from which the coin selection algorithm can select entries, to cover payments listed in the [requested output list](#requested-output-list).

-    Normally, this parameter would be assigned with the complete [UTxO set](#utxo-set) of a wallet, giving the coin selection algorithm access to the total value associated with that wallet.
+    In the context of a wallet, this parameter would normally be assigned with the wallet's complete [UTxO set](#utxo-set), giving the coin selection algorithm access to the total value associated with that wallet.

  3. #### Maximum Input Count